joadha/Mu/README.md

 *"In computer science, lexical analysis is the process of converting a sequence of characters into a sequence of tokens (strings with an identified "meaning").
 A program that performs lexical analysis may be called a lexer, tokenizer,[1] or scanner (though "scanner" is also used to refer to the first stage of a lexer).
 Such a lexer is generally combined with a parser, which together analyze the syntax of programming languages..."* *-Wikipedia*

-The idea is to transform an array of charaters into an array of tokens (strings with an identified "meaning")
+The idea is to transform an array of characters into an array of tokens (strings with an identified "meaning")

 ## Example:
 ![Alt text](https://raw.githubusercontent.com/marciok/Mu/master/WriteYourLanguage.playground/Pages/Lexer.xcplaygroundpage/Resources/lexer.png)